underwriteyourlife/officialsite/_posts/2017-10-05-Week4Evaluation.md

 ---
 layout: default
-title: Week 4 Evaluation
+title: Week 4 Meal Prep Evaluation
+excerpt: A quick look at how Week 4's dishes lasted throughout the week
 category: Meal Prep
 tags: Meal Prep
 teaser: Meal Prep/Week 4/week-4-finished-product RESIZED.jpg
 ---
-# Week 4 Evaluation
+# Week 4 Meal Prep Evaluation

 So here we are, lets take a look at how our dishes held up throughout Week 4.
 If you haven't already, [take a look at the menu](https://underwriteyourlife.github.io/meal%20prep/Week4/) for Week 4 before reading on.